Skip to Content

 The views alone are worth the trip!

-Christ de Redeemer is open from 8 am until 7 pm daily.
+Christ the Redeemer is open from 8 am until 7 pm daily.
 The last time that you can take the funicular train up is 5 pm, and trains run every 20 minutes throughout the day.

 The best time to visit Christ the Redeemer is first thing in the morning, or later in the afternoon to avoid the midday sun and the crowds.